raminesfahani/Netrilo_Infrastructure/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: ✨ Feature Request
-about: Suggest an idea for this project
+about: Suggest an idea or improvement for Netrilo Infrastructure
-title: ''
+title: "[Feature]: "
-labels: ''
+labels: enhancement
 assignees: ''
 ---

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**Describe the solution you'd like**
-A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
+## 💡 Describe the Feature
-A clear and concise description of any alternative solutions or features you've considered.
+A clear and concise description of the feature or enhancement you’d like to see.

-**Additional context**
+## 🔍 Why Is It Needed?
+Explain why this feature would be useful or what problem it solves.

+## 🧱 Proposed Solution
+If you have a suggestion on how to implement it, share it here.

+## 📦 Affected Modules (if any)
+List any specific modules (e.g., Logging, Messaging) this would impact.

+## 🙏 Additional Context
-Add any other context or screenshots about the feature request here.
+Add any other context, references, or links here.